 Juggling work, study and a social/family life is challenging. but with a little planning and self-discipline, you can do your best.

 There are many things you can do to look after yourself.

 Employers hold qualified workers in high regard.
 They know you have the right technical skills because you've completed a program designed by industry experts.

 Write down your long-term goals.
 There's plenty you can do right now to make your CV even more attractive to future employers.

-Careers NSW is being established to provide career guidance to NSW residents at any stage of their career.
+Careers NSW offers free and personalised career guidance to NSW residents at any stage of their career.

 Lets you find and compare higher education and university courses, with information on ATAR, prerequisites and enrolment information.

 Here are some options when things aren't going well and you need to get back on track.

 Information for jobseekers who may have lost their job during COVID and want to skill up or change careers.

 Training Services NSW can help retrenched workers and those affected by company downsizing.